Overview of Immunization

 Each vaccine works to prevent only one type of infection.
 For example, the flu vaccine only helps prevent the flu.
 And you may need to get a vaccine several times for it to be fully effective.
 Because vaccines are usually given by shot (injection), several vaccines are often combined into one shot so that you get fewer shots.

 Yes, vaccines lower the risk that you will get an infection.
 People who don’t get vaccines are more likely to get sick or die from certain infections than people who get vaccines.
 However, no vaccine works 100% of the time.
-Some people who've gotten vaccines for certain infections still can’t fight those infections.
+Some people who've gotten vaccines for certain infections can still get sick from those infections.
 Also, there are no vaccines for many important infections, such as HIV and other sexually transmitted diseases.

 In the past, thousands of children died every year because of diseases that are now preventable by vaccines.
 Hundreds of thousands became seriously ill.
 Because of vaccines: